FooBarWidget/sorbet-rspec/README.md

 ## Setup

-1. Add `sorbet-rspec` to your Gemfile.
+1. Add `rspec-sorbet-types` to your Gemfile.

 2. Make sure your `sorbet/tapioca/require.rb` requires RSpec: